Diagnose breast cancer from histopathological images using Artificial Intelligence

 7. Model deployment

-Once the neural network’s generalization performance has been tested, the neural network can be saved for future use in the so-called model deployment mode.
+Once we have tested the neural network’s generalization performance, we can save the neural network for future use in the so-called model deployment mode.

 We can diagnose new patients by calculating the neural network outputs.
 For that, we need to know the input variables for them.
 An example is the following: